-For this reason, Swiss federal and cantonal tax law provides permits ‘commercially unjustified expenses’ to be reclassified as taxable profit.
+For this reason, Swiss federal and cantonal tax law can reclassify ‘commercially unjustified expenses’ as taxable profit.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?